-Tim Berners Lee is a British computer scientist who is credited with inventing the World Wide Web (WWW).
+Tim Berners-Lee is a British computer scientist credited with inventing the World Wide Web (WWW).
 Berners-Lee enabled a system to be able to view web pages (hypertext documents) through the internet.
-He also serves as a director for the World Wide Web Consortium (W3C) which overseas standards for the internet and World Wide Web.
-Berners-Lee has also been concerned about issues relating to freedom of information and censorship on the internet.
+He also serves as a director for the World Wide Web Consortium (W3C) which oversees standards for the Internet and World Wide Web.
+Berners-Lee is also concerned about issues relating to freedom of information and censorship on the internet.

 Short Biography Tim Berners-Lee

-After graduation, he gained employment for a printing firm in Plessey Poole.
+After graduation, he gained employment for a printing firm in Plessey, Poole.
 From 1980, he was employed as an independent contractor at CERN in Switzerland.
-A key part of his job involved sharing information with researchers in different geographical locations.
+An essential part of his job involved sharing information with researchers in different geographical locations.
 To help this process, he suggested a project based on the use of hypertext. (a language for sharing text electronically) The first prototype was a system known as ENQUIRE.

-Tim Berners Lee later said that all the technology involved in the web had already been developed – ‘hypertext’, internet; his contribution was to put them all together in one comprehensive package.
+Tim Berners-Lee later said that all the technology involved in the web had already been developed – ‘hypertext’, the internet; his contribution was to put them all together in one comprehensive package.

-Essentially the contribution of the world wide web, was to make it easy for people to view hypertext web pages anywhere on the internet.
-The basic elements of this new development was:
+Essentially the contribution of the World Wide Web was to make it easy for people to view hypertext web pages anywhere on the internet.
+The essential elements of this new development was:

 - A universal system for recognising the location of web pages (Uniform Resource Locator, URL)

-- Hypertext transfer protocol (HTTP) – servers up webpages on request.
+- Hypertext transfer protocol (HTTP) – serves up web pages on request.

 Or as Tim Berners-Lee said: